Court Decision Discusses the Barton Doctrine and the Automatic Stay in Chapter 15

 The Bankruptcy Court dismissed the lawsuit and the plaintiffs appealed.
 The District Court affirmed.
 Its decision addressed three issues: whether (1) the Barton doctrine applies to actions against foreign representatives; (2) the automatic stay applies to a suit against foreign representatives, and (3) the stay, if it applies, should it have been applied in this case.

 The Barton doctrine is a common law doctrine that bars suits against court-appointed trustees and other fiduciaries absent court permission.
 The doctrine stems from a U.S. Supreme Court decision in the 19th Century, Barton v.
 Barbour, 104 U.S. 126 (1881).
-That Court said leave to sue a fiduciary must be received from “the court by which [the fiduciary] was appointed.”
+The Court said leave to sue a fiduciary must be received from “the court by which [the fiduciary] was appointed.”
 Id. at 128.

 In a chapter 15 case, a foreign representative is recognized by a U.S. court but appointed by a foreign court.
 The Bankruptcy Court concluded that it couldn’t authorize suit against the foreign representatives since it wasn’t the court that had appointed them.
 The plaintiffs should have asked the Irish court for authority to sue.